 At 26 weeks of pregnancy, you are entering into your sixth calendar month of pregnancy.
 You’ve probably been having monthly ante-natal checks throughout your second trimester and are getting used to what’s involved each time.
 They are likely to continue at monthly intervals until around 30-32 weeks, then become fortnightly until 36 weeks; and weekly until your due date.
 If you are having a high risk pregnancy or you’ve had complications, you will need to be monitored more frequently.

 Now, lift your shirt up

 Getting used to baring your belly each time can take some getting used to, especially if you’ve had limited experience with physical checks before.
-Most midwives and doctors are aware of the need to respect the privacy of their clients.
+Most maternity care providers are aware of the need to respect the privacy of their clients.
 But if you feel awkward or some aspect of your ante-natal examinations doesn’t feel right, then say so.
-You and your baby are health care consumers, with rights and responsibilities.
+You and your baby are health care consumers, with rights as well as responsibilities.
 You are your own greatest advocate and you need to feel comfortable and safe with how your health care is being managed.

 Your physical changes this week

 - Your tummy is getting bigger with each passing week and by now, you are probably having trouble seeing your knees when you’re standing up.
 Some women find their body changes alarming and unattractive and others see it for what it is.
 Pregnancy is nothing if not biological.
 How a mother feels about it all doesn’t really make much difference to the ongoing changes her body is going through.
 There is usually a reason why pregnancy changes occur.